 Configuration management is concerned with defining the configuration of infrastructure and its components, and tracking (observing) the running configuration of that infrastructure, and any changes that take place.
 Modern configuration management practices such as desired state configuration management also mean that any changes from the desired state that are observed (aka the delta) are rectified by an orchestration / fulfilment component of the configuration management system.
 This "closed loop" mitigates against configuration drift in the infrastructure and its components.
 Our recommendation is to keep these closed loops as small as possible to reduce complexity and risk of error.
-Figure 39 shows the configuration management "loop" and how this relates to lifecycle management.
+Figure 51 shows the configuration management "loop" and how this relates to lifecycle management.

-Figure 39: Configuration and Lifecycle Management
+Figure 51: Configuration and Lifecycle Management

 The initial desired state might be for 10 hosts with a particular set of configuration attributes, including the version of the hypervisor and any management agents.
 The configuration management system will take that as input (1) and configure the infrastructure as required (2).
 It will then observe the current state periodically over time (3) and in the case of a difference between the desired state and the observed state it will calculate the delta (4) and re-configure the infrastructure (5).
-For each lifecycle stage (create, update, delete) this loop takes place - for example if an update to the hypervisor version is defined in the desired state, the configuration management system will calculate the delta (e.g. v1 --> v2) and reconfigure the infrastructure as required.
+For each lifecycle stage (create, update, delete) this loop takes place - for example if an update to the hypervisor version is defined in the desired state, the configuration management system will calculate the delta (e.g. v1 --> v2) and re-configure the infrastructure as required.

 However, the key requirements for the infrastructure and infrastructure management are those interfaces and reference points in the red box - where configuration is set, and where it is observed.
-Table 69 lists the main components and capabilities required in order to manage the configuration and lifecycle of those components.
+Table 85 lists the main components and capabilities required in order to manage the configuration and lifecycle of those components.

-Component set / observe Capability Example Cloud Infrastructure Management Software Set Observe Target software / firmware version Software: v1.2.1 Desired configuration attribute dhcp_lease_time: 86400 Desired component quantities # hypervisor hosts: 10 Observed software / firmware version Software: v1.2.1 Observed configuration attribute dhcp_lease_time: 86400

-Component set / observe Capability Example Observed component quantities # hypervisor hosts: 10 Target software version Hypervisor software: v3.4.1 Set Desired configuration attribute management_int: eth0 Desired component quantities # NICs for data: 6 Cloud Infrastructure Software Observed software / firmware version Hypervisor software: v3.4.1 Observe Observed configuration attribute management_int: eth0 Observed component quantities # NICs for data: 6 Set Target software / firmware version Storage controller firmware: v10.3.4 Infrastructure Hardware Sei Desired configuration attribute Virtual disk 1: RAID1 [HDD1, HDD2] mirastructure Hardware Observed software / firmware version Storage controller firmware: v10.3.4 Observe Virtual disk 1: RAID1 [HDD1, HDD2]
+Component set / observe Capability Example Target software / firmware version Software: v1.2.1 Set Desired configuration attribute dhcp_lease_time: 86400 Cloud Infrastructure Management Software Desired component quantities # hypervisor hosts: 10 Observe Observed software / firmware version Software: v1.2.1 Observed configuration dhcp_lease_time: 86400 Component set / observe Capability Example ------------------------------- ------------------ --- --- attribute Observed component quantities # hypervisor hosts: 10 Set Target software version Hypervisor software: v3.4.1 Cloud Infrastructure Software Desired configuration attribute management_int: eth0 Desired component quantities # NICs for data: 6 Observe Observed software / firmware version Hypervisor software: v3.4.1 Observed configuration attribute management_int: eth0 Observed component quantities # NICs for data: 6 Infrastructure Hardware Set Target software / firmware version Storage controller firmware: v10.3.4 Desired configuration attribute Virtual disk 1: RAID1 [HDD1, HDD2] Observe Observed software / firmware version Storage controller firmware: v10.3.4 Observed configuration attribute Virtual disk 1: RAID1 [HDD1, HDD2]

-Table 69: Configuration and Lifecycle Management Capabilities
+Table 85: Configuration and Lifecycle Management Capabilities

-This leads to the following table (Table 70) which defines the standard interfaces that should be made available by the infrastructure and Cloud Infrastructure Management components to allow for successful Configuration Management.
+This leads to the following table (Table 86) which defines the standard interfaces that should be made available by the infrastructure and Cloud Infrastructure Management components to allow for successful Configuration Management.